Opaque Types: Refined Vectors

 - after two

-, and - after two
+pushes, the value returned by.len()is exactly2, and - after two

-s the size is0
+pops the size is0again.

 fn test_len() { let mut vec = RVec::new(); vec.push(10); vec.push(20); assert(vec.len() == 2); vec.pop(); vec.pop(); assert(vec.len() == 0); }